Manage the DevOps API IP access list

 Manage the DevOps API access list with the DevOps API

-Retrieve the current DevOps API access list
+Get the current DevOps API access list

-Use GET /devops-acl to view the current DevOps API access list for your organization.
+Use GET /devops-acl to view the current DevOps API access list for your organization:

-curl --location "https://api.astra.datastax.com/v2/organizations/{ORG_ID}/devops-acl" \
+curl -sS --location -X GET "https://api.astra.datastax.com/v2/organizations/ORG_ID/devops-acl" \

 --header "Content-Type: application/json" \